 President's Postdoctoral Fellowship Program (PPFP): A diverse faculty is a crucial part of any strong research institution.
 UC supports outstanding scholars by working to increase the number of PPFP fellows hired as UC faculty at the completion of their fellowships.
 Over the next three years, this initiative will provide additional support for new faculty hires and develop systemwide diversity leadership programming.
 Learn more about PPFP hiring incentives initiative >

 Undocumented students: At UC, students from all backgrounds are welcome.
 Undocumented students often face unique challenges in pursuing their academic goals.
 This initiative will increase student access and success by enhancing systemwide and campus-specific resources for undocumented UC students.
+See the undocumented student resources site >

 The University of California Global Food Initiative seeks to address one of the critical issues of our time: How to sustainably and nutritiously feed a world population expected to reach eight billion by 2025.
 The initiative will align the university’s research, outreach and operations in a sustained effort to develop, demonstrate and export solutions – throughout California, the United States and the world – for food security, health and sustainability.
 Learn more about the UC Global Food Initiative >